WordPress/wp-autoupdates/readme.txt

 Interested in contributing to this plugin?
 Feel free to join us in `#core-auto-updates` channel on Make WordPress Slack Team.
 We’ll host weekly meetings on Slack every Tuesdays at 18:00 UTC.

 == Changelog ==

+= 0.3.0 =
+March 16, 2020
+- Add functions to handle plugins updates notification emails - [#54](https://github.com/audrasjb/wp-autoupdates/pull/54)
+- Remove update time text after manual update - [#43](https://github.com/audrasjb/wp-autoupdates/pull/43)
+- Ensure "Automatic Updates" column is not added if no content would be output in the column - [#57](https://github.com/audrasjb/wp-autoupdates/pull/57)
+- Specific messages for delayed or disabled cron events - [#58](https://github.com/audrasjb/wp-autoupdates/pull/58)
+- Prevent mis-match between count in Auto-updates Enabled view and the number of plugins displayed for that view by applying 'all_plugins' filter before computing that count. - [#59](https://github.com/audrasjb/wp-autoupdates/pull/59)

 = 0.2.1 =
 March 11, 2020